EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 **Deadline:** 12 November 2023.

 **Cost:** Participants have to organize their travel by themselves.
 For accommodation and meals, they will have to pay 30% at the hotel and the remaining on site.
 See the [reimbursement rules](https://europroofnet.github.io/reimbursement-rules/) for more details.
-To cover the accommodation and meals, the daily allowance is fixed at 120 euros.
+The daily allowance is fixed at 120 euros.

 <!--
 **Participants (1):**